JorjaFox/website/_posts-old-blog/2010-04-22-csi-10x19-worlds-end.md

 title: 'CSI 10&#215;19 — "World's End" Discussion Post (UPDATED)'
 date: '2010-04-22T01:00:35-07:00'
 author: 'Mika E. (Ipstenu)'
 excerpt: 'Sara and Langston working together again.
-Tune in at 9pm Eastern (8 Central) to see what happens on an all new episode of <em>CSI</em>. <em>Updated at 10:30pm ET</em>'
+Tune in at 9pm Eastern (8 Central) to see what happens on an all new episode of _CSI_. _Updated at 10:30pm ET_'
 layout: post
 guid: 'https://jorjafox.net/wp/?p=2338'
 permalink: /2010/csi-10x19-worlds-end/